superliuxz/LegoSegmentation/progress_report.md

 - trying add synthetic shadows on the images, see if result improves
   - results are bad. uninterpretable.
 - Fabrizio proposed to use binary cross entropy with logit
-  - instead encode the board as 32x16 with blue=200 and red=100, encode the board into two channels with 32x16 in size, occupied by blue bricks and red bricks respectively.
+  - instead of encoding the board as 32x16 with blue=200 and red=100, encode the board into two channels with 32x16 in size, occupied by blue bricks and red bricks respectively.
-  - not quite working.
-I dont understand the choice of sigmoid loss. need to ask Fabrizio more questions tomorrow
+  - [x] figured out why the model was not working. need to re-test. ~~not quite working.
+I dont understand the choice of sigmoid loss. need to ask Fabrizio more questions tomorrow~~
 - learned a lot by talking to Fabrizio and Tom.
-  - the way i split training/testing/validation data is incorrect.
+  - some misunderstanding. it turned out that i did not split the data "wrong".
+The model was not working becoz it requires on l2 regularization and `training=False` for batch norm.
-    - [ ] fix it
+    - [ ] why?
-  - the two channel method is not quite working.
+  - re-test the two channel method. ~~the two channel method is not quite working~~.
     - [ ] go back to my old model with one channel. swap the loss function from l2 to sigmoid. does the model still perform?
   - maybe use unity (game engine) to generate synthetic training data?
+    - too time comsuming to pick up a new framework
+- add synthetic shawdows to synthetic data.
+  - [x] tested.
+Does not seem to make a big difference
+- add random colors to backgournd of synthetic data.
+  - [x] tested.
+Performs worse on the testing data.
 - met George today.
 He mentioned three things:
   - if i ever get bored writing tensorflow code, try build a small platform on android
     - maybe in the future hook it up with some music generation scheme